Terms of Service

 If you give us suggestions or feedback, you grant us a perpetual, irrevocable, worldwide, royalty-free right to use them for any purpose without obligation to you, and any resulting improvement to the Service belongs to us.

 We respect Intellectual Property Rights and respond to valid notices of alleged infringement.
-If you believe content on the Service infringes your rights, send a notice to [copyright@circuitry.dev] including: identification of the work; identification and location of the allegedly infringing material; your contact details; a statement of good-faith belief that the use is unauthorised; a statement that the notice is accurate; and your signature (where applicable, in the form required by the U.S. Digital Millennium Copyright Act).
+If you believe content on the Service infringes your rights, send a notice to support [at] circuitry.dev including: identification of the work; identification and location of the allegedly infringing material; your contact details; a statement of good-faith belief that the use is unauthorised; a statement that the notice is accurate; and your signature (where applicable, in the form required by the U.S. Digital Millennium Copyright Act).

 We may remove or disable access to allegedly infringing material, may provide a counter-notice procedure, and will terminate the accounts of repeat infringers in appropriate circumstances.